AguilarLagunasArturo/pexels-api/README.md

 `pip install pexels-api`

 ## Usage:
 The following code shows you how to import the package and make a simple query to Pexels API v1.
+See more [examples][15] or the [documentation][16].
 ```python
 # Import pexels_api package
 from pexels_api import API